 The Canadian cannabis market is expected to generate up to $7.17 billion in total sales in 2019.
 The market is expected to keep growing as more research is conducted into the health benefits the plant could potentially offer consumers.
 This trend is being backed by doctors, those wishing to self-medicate and those looking at integrating cannabis into their daily lives.
-In 2017, the global health and wellness sector reached $4.2 trillion and Harvest One intends to bring their wellness products and brands into that industry.
+In 2017, the global health and wellness sector reached $4.2 trillion and Harvest One intends to introduce its wellness products and brands into that industry.

 United Greeneries: Positioned for Growth in the Recreational Markets

-The Duncan Facility is a licensed medical cannabis producer with a current production capacity of 900 kilograms per year.
+The Duncan facility is a licensed medical cannabis producer with a current production capacity of 900 kilograms per year.
 The state-of-the-art 16,000-square-foot facility houses an automated high-tech growing system and a full in-house biochemical QA/QC lab.
-United Greeneries was granted a seed import permit in November 2016, its sales license in 2017 and its dealers license in June 2018.
+United Greeneries was granted a seed import permit in November 2016, its sales license in 2017 and its dealer’s license in June 2018.

 United Greeneries commenced production at Duncan in December 2016 and is cultivating 31 distinct commercial varieties of cannabis.